 - Only M. micrantha should be removed during cutting, and native ground cover should be retained.

-M. micranthahas a clear trend of moving west in Nepal.
+The spread of M. micrantha has a clear trend of moving west in Nepal.
 Bare ground should be minimized to control its further spread (Feng et al. 2002).
 There is a need to assist local forest user groups to include invasive species management activities in their operational plans.
 These above mentioned points should be followed while preparing such activities.